dotnet/standard/docs/governance/README.md

 The following criteria helps us to identify APIs that should be part of .NET
 Standard:

-* **Ubiqutous APIs**.
-APIs in the .NET Standard must be implemented by all .NET implementations.
-Thus, we're only interested in standardizing APIs that are universal in nature and thus should be available everywhere.
+* **Ubiquitous APIs**.
+APIs in the .NET Standard must be implemented by all .NET implementations (excluding .NET implementations that are no longer updated).
+  Thus, we're only interested in standardizing APIs that are universal in nature.
+Please note that universal doesn't necessarily mean literally everywhere.
+If that were the bar, we'd end up penalizing the common cases by excluding a concept just because there are some rare cases where this concept doesn't work or doesn't apply.

 * **Mature APIs**.
 APIs that are part of the .NET Standard can only be versioned when the standard itself is versioned.
 Thus, we generally only standardize